patrykpilek/php-for-beginners/README.md

 - [ ] Multiple Pages in PHP
   - Add a new page to show a single article
   - Passing data in the URL:send the article ID using the query string
+  - Avoid SQL Injection: validate the ID passed in from the query string
 - [ ] An Introduction to HTML Forms
 - [ ] Inserting Data Into the Database from PHP
 - [ ] An Introduction to Functions and Validation in PHP